mamontalvan/lessons-from-monolith/README.md

 At the time, I didn't fully understand how architectural decisions impact systems over the long term.
 Working on this platform exposed me to many real-world problems that large legacy systems face when they grow without architectural evolution.

-This repository documents the engineering lessons I learned from that experience.
+This repository documents the engineering lessons I learned from that experience, combined with additional concepts studied through software architecture courses and learning resources.

 ## System Context